RWS/studio-api-docs/apiconcepts/translationmemory/working_with_database_servers_and_containers.md

 The API uses the following two classes to model these concepts:

 * **DatabaseServer**: A database server that hosts one or more translation memory containers.
 In order to use a database server for hosting translation memory containers, it has to be registered with the system.
-See Registering a Database Server.
+See [Registering a Database Server](translationmemory/registering_a_database_server.md).
 * **TranslationMemoryContainer**: A translation memory container is a database that is hosted on one of teh registered database servers.
 Every container can host one or more server-based translation memories (ServerBasedTranslationMemory).
-See Creating a Translation Memory Container:
+See [Creating a Translation Memory Container](translationmemory/working_with_database_servers_and_containers).md:

 <img style="display:block; " src="images/DatabaseServerAndContainer.png"/>